-The Group's outstanding contracts are receivables ("Trade notes."
-"Electronically recorded monetary claims" and "Accounts receivable") originating mainly from contracts with customers.
+The Group's outstanding contracts are receivables ("Trade notes," "Electronically recorded monetary claims" and "Accounts receivable") originaling mainly from contracts with customers.
 The value of outstanding contracts is included in Note 7.
-"Trade and Other Receivables.
+"Trade and Other Receivables" or "Trade and Other Receivables" or "Trade and Other Receivables".

-During the fiscal year ended December 31, 2021, the amount of profit recognized in connection with contracts classified as liabilities at the beginning of the fiscal year was insignificant.
+During the fiscal year ended December 31, 2024, the amount of profit recognized in connection with contracts classified as liabilities at the beginning of the fiscal year was insignificant.
 Also, the Company has not recognized any profit originating from its performance obligations that had been partially or entirely fulfilled in the past fiscal years.